Golge777/CaseStudyApp/README.md

 ![resim](https://user-images.githubusercontent.com/47951005/91016570-a1a64c80-e5f5-11ea-884d-8d4b0f31bb12.png)

-Now everything is reset and the POS can make new sales request.
+Now everything is reset and the POS can make a new sales request.